Beware of unmarked spoilers!

 - Cloning Blues: Mostly averted.
 The clones are all for doing the original Dipper's dirty work and getting nothing in return until the original deviates from the plan.
 Tyrone even casually reminds the original that he can be destroyed in the case of a rebellion.

-- Evil Twins: Zig Zagged.
+- Evil Twin: Zig Zagged.
 The clones are more than happy to help Dipper with his plan to woo Wendy... but when Dipper goes against the scheduled plan to dance with Wendy by talking to her in the hallway, the clones turn on him.
-But they're not really evil; they just decide to put Dipper out of the way by putting him in a closet and even making sure he's comfortable there with snacks and a coloring book.
+Even this was far from being evil, though; they just decide to get Dipper out of the way by putting him in a closet and even make sure he's comfortable there with snacks and a coloring book.

-- Four Is Death: The Paper Jam Clone is Clone number 4.
+- Four Is Death: The Paper Jam Clone is the fourth clone made, though the clones made after him continue the numbering at 4.

 - Obsessed Are The List Makers: And how!
 In fact, the only reason why they attack Dipper is that he decided to deviate from the original plan.